ballerina-attic/ballerina-bridge/samples/getting-started/springboot-helloworld/README.md

 ## Use Case

+This sample demonstrate a how a simple Spring Boot service can be deployed with Ballerina Sidecar.

 ![Ballerina Sidecar with SpringBoot](images/getting_started.png "Ballerina Sidecar with SpringBoot")

 ## Building the use case

 - The Spring Boot HelloWorld service is located at `` ballerina-sidecar/samples/getting-started/springboot-helloworld/service`` directory.

-- You can build the executable and the docker image for Spring Boot HelloWorld service using the following mvn command.
+- You can build the executable and the docker image for the Spring Boot HelloWorld service using the following mvn command.

     `` $ mvn clean install -Ddocker.image.prefix=<your-docker-image-prefix> dockerfile:build ``

 - Building Ballerina executable archive, docker image and K8s artifacts for the sidecar.
 To do this, you can run the following command from the `` ballerina-sidecar/samples/getting-started/springboot-helloworld `` directory.

     `` $ ballerina build sidecar/sbhelloworld``

-This command creates the generates the Kubernetes artifacts at`` target/sbhelloworld/kubernetes ``.
+This command creates the generates the Kubernetes artifacts at`` target/sbhelloworld/kubernetes `` and the required docker images.

 ## Running on Kubernetes

+- So, far we have generated the deployment descriptors required for Kubernetes.
+The next step is to inject your Spring Boot service deployment descriptor that we created above.
 - Inject your Spring Boot HelloWorld service container into the deployment descriptor which is created from the previous step.
 You only need to change the `` sbhelloworld-deployment.yaml `` as follows:

 ```